-The new 732 Advanced Dynamic RDS Encoder takes RDS to new level adding greater funcionality, and incorporating the latest RDS technology.
+The 732 Advanced Dynamic RDS Encoder takes RDS to a new level, adding greater funcionality and incorporating the latest RDS technology.

 The 732 the provides all the tools broadcasters need to ensure an engaging and dynamic RDS presence.
 It connects with virtually any playout system, broadcasting song title, artist information, station ID's and much more to listener radios.
 With enhanced RT+ tagging with variable replacement capability.

 The 732 is controlled in real-time via a dynamic Web interface or through a large front panel OLED display with easy to navigate menus.
 Email alarms for pilot loss and DPS/RT not updating.
 SNMP support.
 Firmware is remotely updatable via webserver.